cityblock/commons-starter-project/README.md

 ### Running in Production Mode Locally Using Docker

 We are able to run the application locally using Docker and Docker Compose.
-For now, this means running the web application with a postgres database, but no RabbitMQ.
+For now, this means running the web application with a postgres database.
 To get started, download and install [Docker][].
 After you have Docker installed and running, follow these steps:

 1. Start the application and database by running `yarn run docker-prod:start`.
 The first time you do